TooTallNate/node-bindings/README.md

 -----------------

 When the `.node` file could not be loaded, `node-bindings` throws an Error with a nice error message telling you exactly what was tried.
+You can also check the `err.tries` Array property.

 ```
 Error: Could not load the bindings file.
 Tried: